manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

      - **Common User** - whether the user is common across all containers in the database
      - **Created** - the creation date of the user account

-    The table has the first user account selected by default.
+    The table has a user account selected by default.

      > **Tip:** The *DEFAULT* profile assigns the default password policy to a user account.